grammyjs/website/site/docs/guide/deployment-types.md

 In order to support many different web frameworks, grammY adopts the concept of **adapters**.
 Each adapter is responsible for relaying input and output from the web framework to grammY and vice versa.
-The second parameter passed to `webhookCallback` defines the framework adapter used to communicate with the web framework.
+The second parameter passed to `webhookCallback` ([API reference](https://deno.land/x/grammy/mod.ts?s=webhookCallback)) defines the framework adapter used to communicate with the web framework.

 Because of how this approach works, we usually need an adapter for each framework but, since some frameworks share a similiar interface, there are adapters that are known to work with multiple frameworks.
 Below is a table containing the currently available adapters, the frameworks or APIs they're known to work with, and the runtime(s) they are available on.